ucgmsim/Vs30/server/README.md

 * uwsgi (with python, http support)
 * flask

+## Mapbox Service Requirements
+Map data is hosted by Mapbox which combines standard map tiles with our datasets.
+Preparation of this data is in the [data](data) directory.

 ## Running
 Simply execute `run.sh`.
 This script may need modification of `uwsgi` parameters based on your system configuration.